Michael’s 11×27 O gauge train layout represents two years of trial and error. We all learn the hard way…

 Suffice it to say I went through multiple different design updates through 2017 using SCARM.
 Build a little and test a lot.
 The biggest and most useful addition was a wye and a small yard.
 I also slightly extended the dimensions of the original table.
 I finally settled on and completed building the following track plan in spring.

-This track plan is 11 x 27 feet in size.
+This track plan for my O gauge layout is 11×27 feet in size.
 The upper level is depicted in yellow, the mainline of the lower level in purple, the single much longer 1.5% grade in orange.
 The light blue spurs and sidings on the lower level are individually powered as are the pair of sidings on the upper level.

 There are parking areas for six full length trains, although only two can be running at any given time.
 Both the upper and lower level include a reversing loop plus the wye and yard to reverse the trains.
 The lower reversing loop is under the large mountain on the layout.
 The design comprises of a little over 2.4 scale miles of track.